TerritoryTeam/Territory_Doc/README.md

 This Document Project is licensed under the [Apache-2 License](https://github.com/TerritoryOrg/Territory_Doc/blob/release/LICENSE).

-### Thanks 💜
+### Thanks
-Thanks for all your contributions and efforts towards improving the GitHub documentation.
+Thanks for all your contributions and efforts towards improving the Territory documentation.
 We thank you for being part of our ✨ community ✨!